-I am passionate about working with teens and adults who are neurodiverse with autism traits or a diagnosis.
-I find it an honor and a joy to play a role in helping them gain skills, confidence, and inspiration to move forward in adult life.
-I truly enjoy getting to know them as individuals.
-I deeply value their uniqueness and all that they bring to this world!
-I work with neurodiverse teens and adults in group therapy, as well as individual counseling.
+As an autism therapist and respected autism expert, Dr. Oswald works with teens and adults who are neurodiverse with autism traits or a diagnosis.
+She finds it an honor and a joy to play a role in helping them gain skills, confidence, and inspiration to move forward in their adult life.
+Dr. Oswald truly enjoys getting to know them as individuals.
+And, she deeply values their uniqueness and all that they bring to this world!

-I am also dedicated to working with parents and other caregivers who wish for a brighter future for their teenager or adult son or daughter with autism traits.
-Through individual counseling, I support parents in building greater insights into their child’s perspective and challenges, the barriers that prevent their child from transitioning into adulthood, and strategies to support their child’s self-confidence, independence, and adult functioning.
+She is also dedicated to working with parents and other caregivers who wish for a brighter future for their teenager or adult son or daughter with autism traits.

 Alex received her Bachelor's degree in Psychology from Azusa Pacific University.
 Then, she went on to receive her Master's degree in Child Development and Family Studies with a specialization in Marriage and Family Therapy from Purdue University.

 Alex is the first person of contact when you reach out to schedule an appointment.
 She has prior experience working in the mental health field as a therapist and understands that taking the first steps in starting the therapy process can be scary.
 So, Alex will be right there with you to support you as you navigate the beginning of your therapy journey.